 - (a) Semi-scheduled generating units will generally be intermittent generation (typically, wind and solar farms) greater than 30 MW. - (b) The central dispatch process determines the dispatch of semi-scheduled generating units in a similar manner to scheduled generating units, on the basis of bid price bands and availability.
 However, for semi-scheduled generating units the availability information is in the form of unconstrained intermittent generation forecasts provided either by AEMO's AWEFS/ASEFS or by the participant.
-SCADA is a primary input to the production of AWEFS/ASEFS dispatch forecasts and the Generator must rectify failed SCADA as soon as possible.

-- (c) The central dispatch process determines for each semi-scheduled generating unit both a Dispatch Target and an associated semi-dispatch cap flag, and electronically issues these confidentially in a dispatch instruction to the relevant Semi-Scheduled Generator. - (d) The dispatch instruction for a semi-scheduled generating unit requires that unit's active power output to be capped at the Dispatch Target value set by AEMO only when its semi-dispatch cap flag is set to 'TRUE'.
+SCADA is a primary input to the production of AWEFS/ASEFS dispatch forecasts and the Generator must rectify failed SCADA as soon as possible. - (c) The central dispatch process determines for each semi-scheduled generating unit both a Dispatch Target and an associated semi-dispatch cap flag, and electronically issues these confidentially in a dispatch instruction to the relevant Semi-Scheduled Generator.
+If the semi-scheduled generating unit is in an Aggregate, the semi-dispatch cap flag is replaced by the conformance flag. - (d) The dispatch instruction for a semi-scheduled generating unit not in an Aggregate requires that unit's active power output to be capped at the Dispatch Target value set by AEMO only when its semi-dispatch cap flag is set to 'TRUE'.
 This value is called its "semi-dispatch cap".

+&lt;sup>1 Further information and resources for Semi-Scheduled Generators on forecasting and dispatch requirements, SCADA signals, etc. can be found at: https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/operational-forecasting/solar-and-wind-energy-forecasting

-Otherwise, if its semi-dispatch cap flag is set to 'FALSE' the unit's active power output may only deviate from its Dispatch Target due to energy source availability, physical capability or when providing frequency response. - (e) The semi-dispatch cap flag is set to 'TRUE' for a semi-scheduled generating unit when either one of the following conditions is satisfied for a trading interval (called a semi-dispatch interval): - (i) The Dispatch Target is limited by Binding or Violated Network or FCAS Constraint:
+Otherwise, if its semi-dispatch cap flag is set to 'FALSE' the unit's active power output may only deviate from its Dispatch Target due to energy source availability, physical capability or when providing any service required under the NER.

+- (e) For a semi-scheduled generating unit in an Aggregate, the requirement in paragraph (d) applies, except the semi-dispatch cap flag is replaced by the conformance flag.
+The conformance flag indicates whether the semi-scheduled generating unit can conform in aggregate with other units in the Aggregate or must individually conform refer to section 2.6 for further details. - (f) The semi-dispatch cap flag is set to 'TRUE' for a semi-scheduled generating unit when either one of the following conditions is satisfied for a trading interval (called a semi-dispatch interval): - (i) The Dispatch Target is limited by Binding or Violated Network or FCAS Constraint: